 NASA Earthdata MCP Server — Official

-NASA’s official MCP server provides semantic search capabilities powered by embeddings over NASA’s extensive Earth science data collections.
-For mining, this means AI agents could search for and access satellite-derived geological data — multispectral imagery for mineral mapping, InSAR data for ground subsidence monitoring, elevation models for site planning, and vegetation indices for environmental baseline studies.
+NASA’s official MCP server for searching Earth science data collections through the Common Metadata Repository (CMR).
+The project is currently transitioning its architecture — deprecating its earlier ingestion and embedding pipelines in favor of direct, real-time CMR API integrations.
+For mining, this means AI agents can search NASA’s extensive Earth science archive for satellite-derived geological data — multispectral imagery for mineral mapping, InSAR data for ground subsidence monitoring, elevation models for site planning, and vegetation indices for environmental baseline studies.
 NASA’s Earthdata archive contains petabytes of freely available data relevant to mineral exploration and environmental monitoring.

 NASA Open APIs MCP Server